Combinatorial Contracts

-It remains to extend the bounded critical set result from generic cost functions to arbitrary cost functions.
+Finally, we extend the bounded critical set result from generic cost functions to arbitrary additive ones.
 To do so, we define a perturbation over cost functions that leads to a generic cost function with probability 1 and where the size of the critical set can only increase.